-The fabrics (Figure 16-8 and Figure 16-9), used in this Tiffin motorhome for the bedspread, draperies, headboard, and valances contain fire-retardant additives that might be damaged by use of improper cleaning products.
+The fabrics (Figure 16-8 and Figure 16-9), used in this Tiffin Motorhome for the bedspread, headboard, and valances contain fire-retardant additives that might be damaged by use of improper cleaning products.
 These items are DRY CLEAN ONLY.
 Water-based products are not recommended for cleaning the fabrics in your new vehicle.
 Most water-based, household-cleaning products are not formulated for use on these fabrics and might cause excessive shrinkage or fading.
 For best results, the fabrics in this vehicle must be cleaned by a professional carpet and upholstery cleaner.
 Spills, spots, or stains must be treated as soon as possible to avoid permanent damage to the fabrics.
 If a spill occurs, blot the fluid with a dry towel, do not rub the spill as rubbing might cause the liquid to "set" in the fabric and cause a stain.
 When attempting to clean a spot or stain, always start from the outside and work inward to avoid spreading the stain further.
-Some stains or soils are extremely difficult or impossible to be removed completely.
-These stains must receive immediate professional attention.
+Some stains must receive immediate professional attention.
 Spills, spots, stains, or soiled areas are the responsibility of the owner and are not covered by Tiffin Motorhomes Limited Warranty.